nachocaru/xaprb.com/content/blog/2005-12-04-sql-server-2000-date-and-time-puzzler.md

 This is actually correct behavior, and the reason has to do with the semantics of `ISNULL`.
 The `ISNULL` return type is the data type of its first argument &#8212; in this case, a `SMALLDATETIME`.
 So when the column is `NULL`, `@now` gets cast to `SMALLDATETIME`, losing precision down to the minute.

-To illustrate, let&#8217;s evaluate the query by hand, using one of the excluded rows, for example the one with both date columns `NULL`.
+To illustrate, let's evaluate the query by hand, using one of the excluded rows, for example the one with both date columns `NULL`.
 Supposing `@now's` value is `'2005-12-02 08:55:42.807'`, the `WHERE` clause becomes

 <pre>where '2005-12-02 08:55:42.807' between '2005-12-02 08:56:00' and '2005-12-02 08:56:00'</pre>

-Obviously that clause is false, so the row won&#8217;t get included in the results.
+Obviously that clause is false, so the row won't get included in the results.

 The moral of the story is **use matching data types**.
 Implicit conversions can really bite you in the back.

 ### `ISNULL` and `COALESCE`

-`COALESCE` doesn&#8217;t cause this same behavior, because it converts all arguments to the same datatype, and the implicit conversion between `SMALLDATETIME` and `DATETIME` is to greater precision, not less.
-That&#8217;s a subtle difference between `ISNULL` and `COALESCE`.
+`COALESCE` doesn't cause this same behavior, because it converts all arguments to the same datatype, and the implicit conversion between `SMALLDATETIME` and `DATETIME` is to greater precision, not less.
+That's a subtle difference between `ISNULL` and `COALESCE`.
 ### Indexing problems

 Something else is wrong with the query.
-The `ISNULL` function will defeat the query optimizer&#8217;s ability to use any indexes that might exist on the date columns, causing a table scan.
+The `ISNULL` function will defeat the query optimizer's ability to use any indexes that might exist on the date columns, causing a table scan.
 It is less human-readable, but better for the query optimizer, to write the `WHERE` clause as a compound boolean statement:

 <pre>... where (startdate is null or startdate &lt;= @now)
     and (enddate is null or enddate &gt;= @now)</pre>